-Comparison Between DSM-IV & DSM-5
+Comparison Between DSM-IV and DSM-5

-How diagnoses of substance use disorder are made – including alcohol use disorder as well as other drug use disorders (e.g., marijuana, opioids, & cocaine).
+How diagnoses of substance use disorder are made – including alcohol use disorder as well as other drug use disorders (e.g., marijuana, opioids, cocaine).

 A BRIEF HISTORY OF THE DSM-5

-- In the DSM-IV, substance use disorder was broken into two separate diagnoses of substance abuse or substance dependence.
+- In the DSM-IV, substance use disorder was broken into two separate diagnoses of substance abuse and substance dependence.
 In the DSM-5, they combined theses two diagnoses into one, to create a single diagnostic category of substance use disorder.

 - In addition, three categories of disorder severity were formed, using the number of patient symptoms.
 Out of 11 potential symptoms, 2-3 symptoms are diagnosed as a mild substance use disorder, 4-5 symptoms as moderate, and 6 or more symptoms as a severe substance use disorder.
-In the DSM-IV, patients only needed one symptom present to be diagnosed with a substance abuse, while the DSM-5 requires two or more symptoms to be diagnosed with substance use disorder.
+In the DSM-IV, patients only needed one symptom present to be diagnosed with substance abuse, while the DSM-5 requires two or more symptoms in order to be diagnosed with substance use disorder.

-- The DSM-5 eliminated the physiological sub-type and the diagnosis of polysubstance dependence.
+- The DSM-5 eliminated the physiological subtype and the diagnosis of polysubstance dependence.